 25.13 Inline Assembly

-Rust supports inline assembly for cases where you need direct control over the CPU or hardware—important in some low-level systems programming tasks.
+Rust supports inline assembly for cases where you need direct control over the CPU or hardware—often a requirement in certain low-level tasks.
 You use the asm!

 macro (from std::arch

-), and it must live inside an unsafe block because the compiler cannot validate the assembly's correctness or safety.
+), and it must reside in an unsafe block because the compiler cannot validate the correctness or safety of raw assembly code.

 25.13.1 When and Why to Use Inline Assembly